Make sure you have the things listed below before starting:

-- You can also download it directly from One Click LCA either as a zip.file or a exe file.
-If you download it from this page you will need to unzip it first.
+- You can download the plugin directly from the Autodesk® App Store.
 The plugin is digitally signed by One Click LCA, however, your operating system may ask you to confirm if you wish to proceed with the installation.
 In such a case, choose Allow / Yes, as applicable.

 How do I install it?

 The plugin installs seamlessly without options.
 Download the Revit® plug-in directly from the Revit® App Store.

 Read the tutorial on basic functionalities and test the web interface to explore how the tool works before working in the plug-in and exporting the model to the web interface.

 - Step 1: Open your project on Revit®

 To be able to isolate objects in the Revit® model using One Click LCA Add-in, please make sure that you are in 3D view.
 The view can be selected by navigating to the View tab and pressing on “3D view” as seen in the screenshot.

 - Step 2: Click “LCA in Autodesk® Revit®' or 'LCA in Cloud'.

 “LCA in Autodesk® Revit®”: Allows editing plugin settings and starting your work inside Revit® before exporting, or working purely inside Revit®.

 “LCA in Cloud”: Exports quantities directly with default settings to the One Click LCA platform.